vyca2017/content/content/tutorials/data-management/importing-complex-data-using-a-script.md

 ## 5. Next steps

 Nice, you learned how to prepare your Graphcool project and execute an import script for nested data.
 If you want to import simpler data structures, check out the [guide for importing simple data](!alias-ga2ahnee2a).
 If you want to run the code yourself, find instructions in the [repository on GitHub](https://github.com/graphcool-examples/node-import-movies-example/).

-Scripts like these can add a lot of flexibility to your Graphcool project.
-For example, you can also execute an arbitrary script when a specific mutation occurs.
-If you are interested in mutation callbacks in general, the [guide about sending notification emails with mutation callbacks](!alias-saigai7cha) might be helpful.